guusj/books/Warbreaker_BrandonSanderson.md

 Bluefingers eventually returned.
 Another person entered behind him, an elderly man in the blue and silver clothing Siri was beginning to associate with those who served the God King.
 _But . . .
 Bluefingers wears brown_, Siri thought, frowning. _Why is that?_
 “Ah, I see that my timing is perfect,” Bluefingers said as the women finished.
 They retreated to the sides of the room, heads bowed.
 Bluefingers nodded to the elderly man.
 “Vessel, this is one of the palace healers.
-Before you are taken to the God King, you will need to be inspected to determine if you are a maiden and to insure that you don’t have certain diseases.
+Before you are taken to the God King, you will need to be inspected to determine if you are a maiden and to ensure that you don’t have certain diseases.
 It’s really just a formality, but one that I’m afraid I must insist upon.
 In consideration of your bashfulness, I did not bring the young healer I had originally assigned to the job.
 I assume an older healer will make you more comfortable?”
 Siri sighed, but nodded.
 Bluefingers gestured toward a padded table on the side of the room; then he and his serving boy turned around.
 Siri undid her robe and went to the table, lying down to continue what was proving to be the most embarrassing day of her life.
 _It will only get worse_, she thought as the doctor did his examination.
 Susebron, the God King.
 Awesome, terrible, holy, majestic.
 He had been stillborn, but had Returned.
 What did that do to a man?
 Would he even be human, or would he be some monster, terrible to behold?
 He was said to be eternal, but obviously his reign would end eventually, otherwise he wouldn’t need an heir.